Admin-7/Mr-Robot-techniques/How-to-facilitate-Mr.-Robot's-Netflix-'n'-Hack.md

 * create the list of TTPs for the episode and/or iteratively add to it as a discussion progresses;
 * play the episodes of the show!

+# Requirements

+The following equipment is needed for a successful hack night:

+* [ ] A room with little ambient light.
+(The episodes of Mr. Robot are fairly dark on-screen.
+Light gets in the way.)
+The room must be large enough to accommodate all viewers and possibly their open laptops.
+* [ ] A projector or large screen (large enough for easy viewing by a group of 5 to 20 individuals or so).
+* [ ] A decent sound system for audio to be heard by everyone in attendance.
+* [ ] Adapter cabling for the A/V setup.
+* [ ] Access to decent Wi-Fi.
+Post-show discussions are greatly aided by being able to perform Internet searches to find resources.
+* [ ] Video files of the show itself to play back.
+(One does not *technically* need to acquire these files legally.)
+* [ ] Power strips and/or extension cords so everyone in attendance who brought a CPU can keep it powered on.

 # Checklist

 Use the following checklists to ensure you're ready for the session.